 Sicily and beyond!

-Early in 2018 Dean and Sara were lucky enough to take sabbatical leave from the Canine Studies College and take 'time out' in Sicily.
+Early in 2018 Dean and Sara were lucky enough to take sabbatical leave from the Canine Studies College and take 'time out' in Sicily for 6 months.
 Having fallen in love with this part of the world it seemed an opportunity not to be missed.
 Dean was aiming to study and take part in a research project while Sara was aiming to recoup from years of dedicated teaching, continue work on her book and spend time helping local charities through grooming.

 Well spent money!